JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-restful-db.md

 Configure the database in the application:

-1. Create a new folder called `sql` in the `src/main/resources` with the `scheme.sql` file inside.
+1. Create a new folder called `sql` in the `src/main/resources` with the `schema.sql` file inside.
 It will store the database scheme:

    ![Create a new folder](spring-boot-sql-scheme.png){width=300}